 Those of you who follow me on Instagram have probably noticed that I’ve been dabbling in runny(ish) egg yolks lately.
 Never in my life have I been a fan of runny eggs.
 In fact, there were years I refused to eat eggs in any form.
 They’re jiggly, slimy, and smell funny, so I didn’t get the appeal.
 However, I recently discovered that I do like eggs, in all forms, but that I’m just an egg snob.
 Eggs need to have a rich orange — not yellow — center for me to want to try the yolks runny, and even then, I need to taste a hard-cooked yolk before I decide to eat one runny.

-That side note about eggs brings me to this glorious egg sandwich I made from this egg bake:
+That side note about eggs brings me to a glorious egg sandwich I made from this egg bake:

 Yes.
 That is a runny yolk.
 And it was glorious.